Diwakar Bhatt

-Diwakar Bhatt is an Indian politician from Uttarakhand and he has served as Central President of regional party Uttarakhand Kranti Dal aka UKD.
-Bhatt was a member of the Uttarakhand Legislative Assembly from the Devprayag constituency from 2007-2012 and unsuccessfully contested in 2002, 2007 and 2022 from UKD, 2012 as BJP, and 2017 as IND.
-He is one of the founding members of UKD and have played a prominent role in Uttarakhand Statehood Movement.
+Diwakar Bhatt (1 August 1946 – 25 November 2025) was an Indian politician from Uttarakhand and he served as Central President of regional party Uttarakhand Kranti Dal (UKD).
+Bhatt was a member of the Uttarakhand Legislative Assembly from the Devprayag constituency from 2007 to 2012 and unsuccessfully contested in 2002 and 2022 from UKD, 2012 as BJP, and 2017 as IND.
+He was one of the founding members of UKD and played a prominent role in Uttarakhand Statehood Movement.

+Bhatt died on 25 November 2025 at his residence in Haridwar due to prolonged illness at the age of 79.